Home

 Advice

-When you are messing about on repeaters, it is quite important to ensure that if you must do it from home, you do so infrequently.
 If at all possible, go mobile, it's virtually impossible to track down a moving vehicle.
 This is what the RSGB Ltd. tell the opposition :-

 So now we know!

 Possibly the most important part of this document is this :- "Sadly, offensive language is more commonplace these days and courts need evidence that the language used in the alleged offences is worse than that encountered in everyday life."
-Which would appear to leave you open to use the most objectionable language without fear of any prosecution whatsoever!

 A Guide For Repeater Abusers in the UK